How Much Does a Website Cost?

-E-Commerce sites or online booking sites for example, do require a great deal more programming, so these can be considerably more expensive, but there are often low cost solutions even for these.
+E-Commerce sites or online booking sites for example, do require a great deal more work, so these can be considerably more expensive, but there are often low cost solutions even for these.

-To buy your own domain name e.g. smithpottery.co.uk or chilterncrafts.com will add another £5 or £10 per year, it is not expensive to buy a name, though it can sometimes be difficult to find one that nobody else has bought already.
+To buy your own domain name e.g. smithpottery.co.uk or chilterncrafts.com will usually add another £15 or £20 per year, it is not expensive to buy a name, though it can sometimes be difficult to find one that nobody else has bought already.

 For a fraction of the cost of most other forms of annual advertising campaigns you get access to a global market with a slick professional looking website that makes your business look good to the world, that will work for you every day and all night too.
 How much does a website cost?
 Compare that to the cost of a single employee and it is clear that websites are cheap, really cheap!